 In Westpac Rescue Rangers, players pilot a helicopter around a virtual Australian landscape, completing missions and rescuing and transporting people to safety.
 Westpac Rescue Rangers introduces students to resource management, financial literacy activities and interesting rescue methods that provide children with a realistic insight into the daily rescues that the Westpac Lifesaver Rescue Helicopter Service crew members complete.

 Westpac Little Ripper is a game where the player controls the movement of a drone copter and releases rescue packages to community members in need.
 The aim of the game is to travel as far as possible whilst rescuing every person on screen without missing any people, but also avoiding colliding into the bumpy landscape.
 The player receives a reward at the end of each game in the form of points to submit to a leaderboard.
 This is calculated by the number of people rescued and the accuracy of the delivery of packages as an average.

 To download this free app, simply type in ‘Westpac Schools Program’ into iTunes or Google Play and install it onto your device.

-FREE EMERGENCY CONTACTS PRINTABLE
+EMERGENCY CONTACTS PRINTABLE

 In panic mode, many people freeze and don’t know what to do next.
-By having an Emergency printable on hand, it will make it easier for you or your kids to take away one less worry and simply find the desired emergency contact you require.
+By having an emergency printable on hand, it will make it easier for you or your kids to take away one less worry and simply find the desired emergency contact you require.
 Keep it on the fridge or in an easy to locate area near the phone so you don’t waste any time when it’s important.

-This printable has a list of important Emergency contacts that are relevant to many emergency situations.
+This printable has a list of important emergency contacts that are relevant to many emergency situations.